phetsims/geometric-optics/doc/model.md

 On the _Lens_ screen, the guides are meant to highlight the ability of lenses to bend light.
 The internal angle of the guides is a property of the focal length of a lens and its diameter.
-Guides allow us to determine the (approximate) position of the image without performing raytracing.
+Guides allow us to determine the (approximate) position of the image without performing ray tracing.

 On the _Lens_ screen, sources of light can be projected onto a screen.
 The light spots that appears on the screen are based on the aperture of the lens (i.e. its diameter) and the size of the light spot.